plan-net/core4/docs/source/job.rst

-A job can have multiple states, depending on its configured runtime-behaviour:
+A job can have multiple states, depending on its configured runtime-behavior:

 .. figure:: _static/job_states.png
    :scale: 100 %